barek2k2/local_llm/README.md

-# Local Large language Model(LLM) or Offline LLM for Ruby on Rails
+# Local Large Language Model(LLM) or Offline LLM for Ruby on Rails

 **`local_llm`** is a lightweight Ruby gem that lets you talk to **locally installed LLMs via Ollama** — with **zero cloud dependency**, full **developer control**, and **configurable defaults**, including **real-time streaming support**.